my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

     Regjeringen må *sørge for at* alle har tilgang til helsetjenester.
     → The government must ensure that everyone has access to healthcare services.

+    区别于 å forsørge → to support, to provide for

   - *legge vekt på* → to emphasize, to stress